Skip to contents

 • names matrix of character strings, with as many rows and columns as simulations.file.
 Each cell holds a simulation name to be used afterwards, when plotting the results of the ecological memory analysis.

-• output a list with as many columns and columns as simulations.file.
+• output a list with as many rows and columns as simulations.file.
 Each slot holds a an output of computeMemory.

 • memory dataframe with five columns: